 Denial of Service

-UWG Career Services reserves the right to refuse services to employers due to any of the following: dishonesty; discrimination; breach of confidentiality; reneging on established agreements between University Career Services and the employer (verbal or written);reneging on a job offer to a student; fraud; failure to pay for billed services; misrepresentation; harassment of UWG students, alumni, staff or faculty; failure to adhere to University Career Services policies and/or any other violation of UWG rules and regulations.
+The Office of Career and Graduate School Connections reserves the right to refuse services to employers due to any of the following: dishonesty; discrimination; breach of confidentiality; reneging on established agreements between the Office of Career and Graduate School Connections and the employer (verbal or written);reneging on a job offer to a student; fraud; failure to pay for billed services; misrepresentation; harassment of UWG students, alumni, staff or faculty; failure to adhere to the Office of Career and Graduate School Connections policies and/or any other violation of UWG rules and regulations.

-When a company has been denied service, the company must cease the identified behavior/action, rectify the situation both in writing and in deed to University Career Services and other individuals involved, and withdraw from the University for a period of one year from the date the rectification occurs.
+When a company has been denied service, the company must cease the identified behavior/action, rectify the situation both in writing and in deed to the Office of Career and Graduate School Connections and other individuals involved, and withdraw from the University for a period of one year from the date the rectification occurs.
 Withdrawal from the University includes, but is not limited to, participating in the Career Fairs, On-Campus Interview program, job posting boards, informational sessions, or working with colleges, departments, faculty or students.